Why Long-Acting Injectables?

 - Finished dosage form typically consist of a lyophilized vial containing microspheres, a suspending agent and other excipients

-- LAI formulations are typically for chronic use and command a premium price, with little or no generic competition even after patent expiry, resulting in large sustainable markets.
+- Long-acting injectables are typically chosen for chronic use.
+Therefore, it leads to commanding a premium price which has little or no competition of generic brands after patent expiry, which results in large sustainable markets.

-- LAI formulations can be used to extend exclusivity of products nearing the end of patent life.
+- Long-acting injectables can be used to extend exclusivity of products nearing the end of patent life.

 - Novel, patent protected products can be developed from existing generic drugs, using a 505(b)(2) regulatory approach, at far less cost than developing a New Chemical Entity.

-If a drug has serious side effects which may require discontinuation of treatment, an LAI formulation may not be appropriate.
+If a drug has serious side effects which may require discontinuation of treatment, a long-acting injectable may not be appropriate.